Here are some questions we've been asked that you might like the answer to

 How much is it costing and how is it being funded

 A combination of significant private sector led investment with public sector spend – including £25m of Government seed funding.
+It is anticipated to create over 61,000 jobs in the region and deliver a regional GVA uplift to the East Midlands of £8.4bn.

 The freeport is expected to contribute around [£8.4 billion] to the East Midlands economy [over the next 30 years), support and create around 55,000 jobs and generate £1.5bn in additional business rates over 25 years – which can be spent benefiting local communities.